Victoria Police Air Wing

 The Air Wing is the police aviation unit of Victoria Police that operates in metropolitan Melbourne and provides a service to the whole of Victoria.

 The Air Wing operates a fleet of three Leonardo AW139 helicopters and a Beechcraft Super King Air fixed-wing aircraft.
-The Air Wing responds to more than 5000 jobs a year.
+The Air Wing responds to more than 5000 taskings per year.

 History

 The Air Wing was formed in 1975 after members of the Victoria Police Aero Club demonstrated to Victoria Police and government the potential of utilising aviation assets for policing roles.
 The first operational flight was on 22 May 1975 of a fixed wing aircraft.
 The Air Wing initially leased single engine and twin engine fixed wing aircraft.
 Various planes were operated including the Aero Commander 500S/Shrike Commander and the PA-31-350 Navajo Chieftain.
 The last planes operated by the Air Wing were two twin engine Aero Commander.
 The government did not renew the three-year lease and it expired on 30 June 1993.
 Approximately 95% of all flights had been for transportation.
 The government instead provided Victoria Police with access to the existing government charter service by Victorian Airlines.
 In 2005, the Office of Police Integrity recommended that Victoria Police have fixed wing aircraft for the urgent deployment of specialist police to regional Victoria.

 In 1976, the first helicopter pilot joined the Air Wing.
 In 1977, the Air Wing conducted a six-week evaluation trial of flying regular helicopter patrols.
 In 1978, the Air Wing leased a Hughes 500D helicopter conducting night time operations.
 In the same year, a decision was made to purchase a helicopter.
 In 1979, the Air Wing purchased a twin-engined Aérospatiale SA365C1 Dauphin 2 (VH-PVF), the first of its kind in Australia, with another two former VIP aircraft purchased in 1986 from the Romanian Government (VH-PVA and VH-PVK).
 On Sunday, 9 August 1987, Air 495 (VH-PVA, the Air Ambulance) was hit by gunfire during its part in the Hoddle Street massacre, and was forced to land in a nearby park.

 A single-engined Aérospatiale AS350B Squirrel was added to the fleet in 1988 for routine operations such as surveillance and traffic patrol in the country areas of Victoria, as well as pilot training duties.

 In 1996 police helicopter services began to be outsourced and the helicopters sold to Lloyd Helicopters of Australia (now CHC Helicopters), with the aircraft and their maintenance being leased back.
 Pilots and tactical flight officers (TFO) continue to be provided by the Victoria Police.
 In December 1998, the Air Wing was involved in the search and rescue effort to rescue sailors participating in the Sydney to Hobart Yacht Race in severe weather conditions.
 From 2001, the Air Wing began to re-equip with new aircraft provided by CHC Helicopters, with the "much loved" SA365C1 models being replaced by their more powerful and much upgraded derivative, the AS365N3 Dauphin.